doddi79/batutils/README.md

-# CCP Games Python Toolkit
+# Team Batcave Python Toolkit

+The `batutils` is a fork of the `batutils` package in order to continue its development and maintenance beyond Team Batcave's lifespan.

-A smooshup of a few Python packages from the CCP Tools Team of old (Team Batcave).
+It is a smooshup of a few Python packages from the CCP Tools Team of old (Team Batcave).

-Our two most commonly used internal packages, called `datetimeutils` and `typeutils` were too _generically_ named for Pypi.org and since they were both used in something like 80-90% of our other projects, it made sense to just smoosh them together in one module, and thus, the `ccptools` package was born.
+Our two most commonly used internal packages, called `datetimeutils` and `typeutils` were too _generically_ named for Pypi.org and since they were both used in something like 80-90% of our other projects, it made sense to just smoosh them together in one module, and thus, the `batutils` package was born.

-Here's the README of the [Date Time Utils](./ccptools/dtu/README.md) submodule.
+Here's the README of the [Date Time Utils](batutils/dtu/README.md) submodule.

-Here's the README of the [Type Utils](./ccptools/tpu/README.md) submodule.
+Here's the README of the [Type Utils](batutils/tpu/README.md) submodule.

+### Changes from `ccptools`

+The `legacyapi` submodule has been removed.

 ## Date-Time Utils